 The maximum range for a 6-pdr or even a light brass 12-pdr was about 1,400 yards.
 The full-service charge on light brass 12-pdr was only three pounds of powder, one-and-a-half pounds less than a full charge for most 9-pdrs, not the six pounds of powder typical of a heavy or medium 12-pdr (McConnell 1988, Page 392).
 The 1,000 pound "light" 12-pdr was made possible by having a barrel length of only 5 feet.
 Using a heavier ball and less powder, the effective range of a light 12-pdr was less than that of a 9-pdr ― about 700 yards and 900 yards, respectively.

 In a siege setting, range to target, gunpowder and shot reserves would be key factors in determining the rate of fire.
 After a battery would fire, the smoke was allowed to fully clear before firing the next round.
 Siege guns were probably fired no more than about eight to ten times per hour, but gun crews could be pushed to double that rate.
 The longer ranges involved with the first stages of a siege were inherently less accurate and demanded considerable care with the aim.
 The need for precise and directed loading was another factor that increased with range ― there was no point in a hurried loading.
 In a similar vein, knowing the gunpowder and shot reserves had to be husbanded over the long term, slowed the rate of fire.
 All of these factors negated the desire or need for high rates of fire during a siege; accuracy was strongly favored over other considerations.
+The logistic limitations were key and a trenching schedule would be developed to determine how long it would take to establish breaching batteries and ammunition use would then be planned accordingly.
 The standard protocol was to assign each gun a specific number of rounds per day.
 If gunpowder stores were limited, either side might allocate the vast majority of the gunpowder to the later stages of the siege and only then increase the rate of fire.
 In many ways, this became a matter of logistics and accounting.
-Schedules would be set and timetables for work established based on accepted engineering standards.
+Although, schedules would be set and timetables for work established based on accepted engineering standards, these both needed daily updating based on the achieved progress.
 During the early stages, each gun might be assigned a maximum number of rounds per day, ten rounds or less would not be unusual, especially defensive fire.
 In the latter stages of the siege when the ranges decreased, the rounds assigned per gun might increase to sixty or more per day.
 Siege gun firing rates could approach or exceed ten per hour, but the guns had to be allowed to cool after 10-12 rounds or the barrel would warp or the vent could enlarge.
 The cooling could be done via repeated swabbing with water, but resting the gun was an additional precaution.
 Starting in 1757, the British would include many heavy brass guns in their siege trains including those expeditions in the interior of North America.
 After 1755 and Braddock, the British in North America were not maneuvering armies, but plodding behemoths, measured and careful.
-However, the logistic limitations were key and a trenching schedule would be developed to determine how long it would take to establish breaching batteries and ammunition use would then be planned accordingly.

 Mortar and Howitzer Use